GrantFBarnes/vehicle-ownership-cost/README.md

 npm run build
 ```

 This is the same as running `ng build`.
-You can add the `--prod` flag for a production build.
+You can add the `--omit=dev` flag for a production build.

 ## Backend